justjake/quickjs-emscripten/packages/variant-quickjs-node-debug-sync-wasm/README.md

 The original [bellard/quickjs](https://github.com/bellard/quickjs) library.

-## Release mode: release
+## Release mode: debug

-Optimized for performance; use when building/deploying your application.
+Enables assertions and memory sanitizers.
+Try to run your tests against debug variants, in addition to your preferred production variant, to catch more bugs.

-## Module system: esm
+## Module system: both

-This variant exports an ESModule, which is standardized for browsers and more modern browser-like environments.
-It cannot be imported from CommonJS without shenanigans.
+Contains both CommonJS and ESModule exports.

 ## Extra async magic?
 No